Updated: Jul 7

 “Okay.
 Get under and stay there.
 We’re going to shift the piece that’s over you so you can get out.”

 When the dust settled, Jay stood.
-It was suddenly much brighter, as though she were standing outside.
-A crew of rescue workers peered in at her.
-“You alright?”
+It was suddenly much brighter.
+She blinked at the crew of rescue workers.

+Jay turned to the worker nearest her.
 “What happened?”
-Jay asked, turning to the worker nearest her.

 “The overpass collapsed,” the man said, clearly thinking Jay should have figured out that much.

 The man shook his head.
 “A few minor injuries, that’s all.
-It was just a small section of the overpass that collapsed, and by some twist of fate, the only car that fell through was that one –“ He gestured to the overturned car Jay had seen.
-“And the person inside had only some bumps and bruises.
-Everyone else managed to get safely out of their cars and off the overpass, though the cars are still stuck up there until we can get some crews to move them.
-There was already an ambulance and rescue crews nearby, for the call we got about part of the roof here caving in.
-We came inside to look for you – the lady in charge of the pageant said there were still two people in here, but everyone else was accounted for.”
+The only car that fell through was that one.“ He gestured to the overturned car Jay had seen.
+“And the person inside had already gotten out.
+Everyone managed to get safely out of their cars and off the overpass, though some cars are still stuck up there until we can get some crews to move them.
+There was already an ambulance and rescue crews nearby, for the call we got about the roof caving in.
+We came inside to look for you – the lady in charge of the pageant said there were still two people in here—but everyone else was accounted for.”
 He smiled.
 “Looks like we found you.”

-“Thank you,” Jay said, unsure what else to say.
+“Thank you,” Jay was unsure what else to say.

-“Move back,” one of the men tending to Kyle said, standing.
+One of the men tending Kyle stood.
 “We’ve got his leg stabilized and we’re coming through.”